 Time passes, new technologies get introduced and people improve with their work.
-The previous projects mentioned were projects from the past, a more recent project by Zhang Lei (2017) and his research team have had a more manual approach.
+The previous projects mentioned were projects from the past, a more recent project by Zhang Lei et al. (2017) and his research team have had a more manual approach.
 Their developed System was measuring facial attractiveness via facial geometry.
 The system accepts an image as data, the system lets you select the following “Nose, mouth, ears, eyes and chin”.
 Through an Image Map, it then measures marked points on the face with the “1:1” geometric even image map.
 The closer the marked areas are with the image map, the higher the attractiveness score is.
 Their research provided a dataset and a database that contains the score of the test-subjects.
 In their research they also describe how attractiveness is all about facial geometry and this is what inspired them to capture computational attractiveness.
 While this does not really seem like a modern and advanced system, it does do an excellent job of capturing accurate information via manual input.
 Manual input also prevents potential computational malfunction, which is useful especially with all these other systems that utilize machine learning as their core.
 While it may prevent potential issues with computational malfunction, it does open the potential of human error.
 Another issue with this is, that this system does not account for other factors that create “attractiveness”, it simply tries to see if a face is geometrical even.
 A sophisticated system must account for every bit of detail and not simply one factor.

 Most of these research projects have shown clearly that it is possible to measure attractiveness via computational means.
 The main issue that is seen in these projects, is that attractiveness is not just simply about numbers and calculations.
 Humanity is individual and different.
 A huge part in attractiveness is also the individual opinion of a person reviewing what they consider is attractive as in “beauty in the eye of the observer”.
 Researchers have attempted to bypass this issue with tagged data that then gets sent through a machine learning system.
 The system would then create a pattern of what people generally think is attractive.
 However, even with this solution, it can result in inaccurate data.
 Data can be tagged wrongly and with a bunch of falsely tagged data and then an invalid pattern can be created.
+Essentially therefore developers and researchers working on computational facial attractiveness use predefined dataset of a specific ethnic to train systems.
+This dataset would have both “unattractive” and “attractive” image samples and then it would be used to train a machine learning based system.

 Reviewing these projects, it turns out that most of these projects create accurate end results, but it simply seems as something is missing to achieve something complete and useable on a day to day basis.